Likhith02/betshiled-extension/PRIVACY.md

 BetShield does not collect, store, or share any personal data.

-It runs locally in your browser and only redirects gambling/betting websites to a local STOP screen.
+It runs locally in your browser and only redirects gambling/betting websites to a STOP screen.

-No analytics, tracking, or cloud features are used.
+There are:
+- No trackers
+- No cookies
+- No analytics

+This is a privacy-first tool designed to protect users from online gambling harm.

-If you have questions, contact: likhithkotha@gmail.com
+For questions, contact: likhithkotha@gmail.com